kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 How do time scales shift in perception?
 1hr for an adult is 4 hrs for a kid?
 1st exposure to a 1min youtube short is "feels like" 1.5x the speed of the 2nd exposure.
 Someone who’s heavily invested in a work and things are steadily progressing, versus someone who needs to be caught up to speed.
 What are the cognitive processing differences between these two states?.

+### RQ6: LLMs and Education
+Ask an LLM to take a math benchmark quiz as a function of it's education curriculum.
+The way it should process new information should be an ordered function of prior information.
+What is the optimal curriculum for an LLM to "learn" a 15 week course, and how does this compare to current curriculum design?
+Can curriculum be improved given what we can find from the optimal way that an LLM (as a synthetic human) learns?

 # Economics and Business Mangement Questions